ComputationalRadiationPhysics/haseongpu/README.md

       Number of repetitions, that will be done when mse-threshold was not met.

+    --adaptive-steps=
+      Number of adaptive steps.
+The range between min-rays and max-rays will be split into that many parts.
+Setting --adaptive=1 will result in no adaptive steps and only min-rays is used.

     --spectral-resolution=
       Resolution of absorption and emission spectrum to which the input spectrum will be interpolated linear.
 Interpolation is